Described below is one of the many approaches I've tried or considered trying for healing my chronic myofascial pain:

-After an MRI revealed I had ruptured a disc, and because I was losing neurological function of my arm, I was scheduled for surgery.
-My neurosurgeon prescribed an oral steroid dose pack to relieve some of my excruciating acute pain until he could schedule surgery.
+After an MRI revealed I had ruptured a disc and because I was losing neurological function of my arm, I was scheduled for surgery.
+My neurosurgeon prescribed an oral steroid dose pack to relieve some of my excruciating acute pain until the day of my surgery.

 Oral steroids are powerful anti-inflammatory medications, usually taken in the form of pills.
 They are typically prescribed for a short duration because of the potentially serious adverse side effects with long-term use.